geodynamics/aspect/cookbooks/shell_3d_postprocess/doc/shell_3d_postprocess.md

 a spherical harmonic expansion of the respective fields.
 The user has the option to specify the minimum and maximum degree of this expansion.
-By default, the minimum degree is 2, which conserves the mass of the Earth (by removing degree 0) and chooses the Earth&rsquo;s center of mass as reference frame (by removing degree 1).
+By default, the minimum degree is 2, which conserves the mass of the Earth (by removing degree 0) and chooses the Earth's center of mass as reference frame (by removing degree 1).
 In this model, downwellings coincide with lows in the geoid anomaly.
 That means the mass deficit caused by the depression at the surface is not fully compensated by the high density material below the